-Those are the two main ways to get cash back with a credit card: cash back at the register, cash advances and cash back rewards.
-But they have opposite effects on your wallet.
-Cash rewards come at no extra cost to you and add up to extra money in your pocket.
+In other words, there are three main ways to get cash back with a credit card: cash back at the register, cash advances and cash back rewards.
+But they have differing effects on your wallet.
+Cash rewards come at no extra cost to you and add up to extra money in your pocket, but are less immediate.
 Cash advances, on the other hand, are very costly and penalize you for taking them out.
 And cash back at the register is very rare with credit cards.
 With that, we’ll break down cash rewards and cash advances in a bit more detail below.

 Another much costlier way to get cash from your credit card is a cash advance.
 This type of transaction lets you use your credit card to withdraw money from an ATM, like you would with a debit card.